sharetribe/sharetribe/README.md

 PayPal and Stripe are the two available payment gateways integrated.

-PayPal payments are only available on marketplaces hosted at [Sharetribe.com](https://www.sharetribe.com) due to special permissions needed from PayPal.
+PayPal payments are only available on marketplaces hosted at [Sharetribe.com](https://www.sharetribe.com) due to PayPal's marketplace solution being invite-only.
 We hope to add support for PayPal payments to the source available version of Sharetribe Go in the future.

 Stripe can be used in the source available version, as long as your country and currency are supported.

 ### Enable Stripe

-Starting from release 7.2.0, Stripe is supported.

 Stripe API keys will be encrypted when stored so it is important to configure your own random encryption key.
 You should fill the `app_encryption_key` variable in the `config/config.yml` file with a long random string, unique to your project.